Data Types

 The returned function unsubscribes from the field.

 When the field is modified, a task is scheduled to notify subscribers.
 This task to call observer is called asynchronously.
 If a field is modified multiple times before notification, the observer will only be called once with the last value at the next notification.
+The first error parameter is always undefined.

 Note: The callback will not be called with any field values written before subscription starts, even if the writes and subscriptions are called within the same batch for a flush().